-3.0 Storage, handling, preservation and delivery
+3.0 Storage, Handling, Preservation and Delivery:

-The contractor firm shall establish a process for the labeling, storage, handling, preservation and delivery of firestop materials to prevent misuse, contamination, damage and deterioration.
-Storage conditions and shelf life must be considered to prevent deterioration of firestop materials.
-This requirement extends to the job site.
+The contractor firm shall establish a process for the labeling, storage, handling, preservation and delivery of Firestop materials to prevent misuse, contamination, damage and deterioration.
+Storage conditions and shelf life must be considered to prevent deterioration of Firestop materials.
+This requirement extends to the job-site.

-4.0 Installation, application and field quality assurance procedures
+4.0 Installation, Application and Field Quality Assurance Procedures:

-The contractor shall plan and carry out installation of firestop systems under controlled conditions.
+The Contractor shall plan and carry out installation of firestop systems under controlled conditions.
 These controlled conditions include availability of information describing the product characteristics, availability of work instructions, suitable equipment, monitoring and measurement of the process and product, availability and use of monitoring and measuring devices, control of nonconforming product and firestop systems, product identification and traceability, adequate resources (equipment and qualified personnel), and preservation of firestop systems.

-The contractor shall use the MOP and any other applicable industry documents as a guide in developing firestop field installation application procedures.
+The Contractor shall use the FCIA Firestop Manual of Practice (MOP) and any other applicable industry documents as a guide in developing Firestop field installation application procedures.

-Records of all field tests shall be maintained, showing their results (pass or fail) and any actions taken to resolve nonconformities and compliance with the firestop system requirements.
+Records of all field tests shall be maintained showing their results (pass or fail) and any actions taken to resolve nonconformities and compliance with the firestop system requirements.

-5.0 Inspection, testing and calibration
+5.0 Inspection, Testing and Calibration:

-The contractor shall determine the appropriate inspection, testing, calibration/verification to be undertaken at the contractor site and at the on-site installation of the firestop system to verify all requirements have been fulfilled.
-This may include but is not limited to in-process inspections performed at the time of installation by the contractor, installer or third-party inspection service.
-In addition, destructive examination of firestop systems can be performed as well as destructive tests performed on firestop mock-ups or test samples.
+The Contractor shall determine the appropriate inspection, testing, calibration/verification to be undertaken at the Contractor site and at the on-site installation of the firestop system to verify all requirements have been fulfilled.
+This may include but is not limited to in-process inspections performed at the time of installation by the Contractor, installer or third party inspection service.
+In addition destructive examination of firestop systems can be performed as well as destructive tests performed on firestop mock-ups or test samples.

 Inspection and/or testing reports shall be retained with project records and include corrective actions taken to resolve any nonconformities resulting from inspections or tests with results not in compliance with acceptance criteria.
-The contractor shall select and maintain all necessary monitoring and measuring devices required to complete the inspection and/or testing.
+The Contractor shall select and maintain all necessary monitoring and measuring devices required to complete the inspection and/or testing.
 In order to provide confidence in the data, monitoring and measuring devices shall be:

-- Calibrated or verified at specified intervals, or prior to use, against measurement standards traceable to international or national measurement standards, as applicable. - Adjusted or readjusted as necessary. - Identified to enable the calibration status to be determined. - Safeguarded from adjustments that would invalidate the measurement results. - Protected from damage and deterioration during handling, maintenance and storage. - Hand measuring devices, including steel tape measures and steel rules used for installation and verification of firestop systems shall be validated through observation as fit for use at prescribed intervals. - In addition, the contractor shall assess and record the validity of previous measurement results when the devices are found not to conform to requirements.
+- Calibrated or verified at specified intervals, or prior to use, against measurement standards traceable to international or national measurement standards, as applicable; - · Adjusted or re-adjusted as necessary; - Identified to enable the calibration status to be determined: - Safeguarded from adjustments that would invalidate the measurement results; - Protected from damage and deterioration during handling, maintenance and storage; - Hand measuring devices including steel tape measures and steel rules used for installation and verification of firestop systems shall be validated through observation as fit for use at prescribed intervals. - In addition, the Contractor shall assess and record the validity of previous measurement results when the devices are found not to conform to requirements.

-6.0 Control of nonconforming firestop materials and systems
+6.0 Control of Nonconforming Firestop Materials and Systems:

-The contractor shall have a documented procedure for the control of nonconforming firestop material and systems that do not meet specified requirements and shall be identified and controlled to prevent unintended use or delivery.
-The controls, related responsibilities and authorities for dealing with nonconforming firestop materials and systems shall be defined in applicable management system documentation.
+The Contractor shall have a documented procedure for the control of nonconforming Firestop material and systems that do not meet specified requirements and shall be identified and controlled to prevent unintended use or delivery.
+The controls, related responsibilities and authorities for dealing with nonconforming Firestop materials and systems shall be defined in applicable Management System documentation.
 Records of the nature of nonconformities and any subsequent actions taken including concessions obtained shall be maintained.
-Control of nonconforming firestop materials and systems extends to the installation at the project site.
+Control of nonconforming Firestop materials and systems extends to the installation at the project site.

-When nonconforming product is corrected, it shall be subject to verification to demonstrate conformity to requirements.
+When nonconforming product is corrected it shall be subject to verification to demonstrate conformity to requirements.

-7.0 Training and qualification of staff
+7.0 Training and Qualification of Staff: